jupyter/enhancement-proposals/80-kernel-info/kernel-info.md

-# Send kernel\_info request on the control channel
+# Support kernel\_info request on the control channel

 ## Problem